AFIFBEJI/Developing-a-Provenance-Aware-Defense-Mechanism-Against-Memory-Injection-in-Local-Stateful-AI-Agents/README.md

 ## Overview

-MemGuard investigates a specific attack surface in stateful AI agents: **episodic memory poisoning**, where an adversary plants latent instructions in an agent's long-term memory store that remain dormant until retrieved into a future context and executed as if trusted.
-The project builds a local agent on **Ollama** and **SQLite FTS5**, simulates poisoning attacks against it, and develops a lightweight Python middleware that tags memory provenance at write time and structurally isolates untrusted memories at read time.

-The end goal is not just a working proof-of-concept exploit, but a measurable, reproducible defense: one that meaningfully reduces attack success without materially degrading the agent's ability to do its job.
+This project investigates a specific attack surface in stateful AI agents — **episodic memory poisoning** — with a focus on small, locally-deployed models (3B–8B parameters) running on consumer hardware.
+Unlike prior work, which evaluates primarily on frontier-scale or cloud-hosted models, this project systematically varies model scale and quantization as primary experimental variables, measuring both attack success and defense resource cost (RAM, latency) as first-class metrics.

+The project builds a local agent harness using **LM Studio** and a **vector store (Chroma or FAISS)**, simulates published memory-poisoning attacks (AgentPoison, MINJA, and direct injection), and evaluates defense mechanisms under the same resource-constrained conditions.
+A multi-agent extension examines lateral propagation of poisoned memories across independent agent personas, and a companion tool — the **Local Model Security Auditor** — repackages the evaluation pipeline into a usable application for scoring any local model's hardware fit and security profile.

+---

 ## Project Personnel